 Although roughly 90 percent of seniors say they want to age in place, staying at home can be a pricey and stressful undertaking that ultimately produces a lower-quality retirement and immense family stress.

 Senior assisted living offers many more amenities than you or your loved one can get at home, including healthy gourmet food at every meal, tons of activities, and a gorgeous home you’re proud to call your own.
-However, many families think that assisted living is too expensive to even consider.
+However, many families think that the cost of senior living is too expensive to even consider.

 Prices vary from region to region, and they depend heavily on the services you or your loved one needs.
 The truth is that for many seniors, long-term assisted living actually offers significant cost savings and a better value compared to staying at home.